Bunkai9448/digipet_PSP/RE_Guide.md

 ## Making the patch

 - When you want to share your modification with the world without sharing the full ISO, you better create a patch.
-This is section is to teach you how to do so. *Don't be afraid, this is one of the easiest parts* *The creator of this paper put all the needed files in a folder to make it quick and easy to show, it also avoid any mistakes at chosing the wrong file.
+This section is to teach you how to do so. *Don't be afraid, this is one of the easiest parts* *The creator of this paper put all the needed files in a folder to make it quick and easy to show, it also avoid any mistakes at chosing the wrong file.
 However you can have them anywhere you want.*